Here are the answers to many of the common questions that students ask us about the MLH Fellowship.

 We do not have the capacity to teach you how to code, so you will need to be proficient in at least one programming language to participate.
 You should have some experience working on a variety of projects using that language and feel comfortable using it to solve real-world, practical problems.

 Experience levels usually range from intermediate through advanced for each language.
-Based on your experience level, we will try to match you with aan appropriate Open Source project.
+Based on your experience level, we will try to match you with an appropriate Open Source project.

 If you're looking for ways to build your portfolio and skills, we would recommend attending one of our upcoming hackathons or workshops.

 This program is being offered without charge to students.
-In fact, you’ll actually be paid a small educational stipend.
+In fact, you’ll actually receive a small educational stipend.

 However, this program does require a significant time commitment.
-We estimate that you’ll need to spend 40 hours per week on this program between contributing to Open Source and participating in educational and fun events.
+We estimate that you’ll need to spend 40 hours per week on this program between learning how to make meaningful contributions to Open Source and participating in other educational and fun events.